Hope Summers (character): Publication history

-"Messiah Complex" The Goddess of all Mutants
+"Messiah Complex"

 Hope is the first mutant to be born after the Decimation, an event in which the Scarlet Witch uses her reality-altering powers to remove the powers of all but 198 mutants.
-The moment Hope is born, the mutant-locating computer Cerebro explodes, and soon afterwards the hunt for her begins.

-Hope's town is attacked by the Purifiers, who use information given to them by the time-traveling Nimrod who warns them of her arrival.
-Although all the children in town are murdered by the Purifiers, the X-Man Cable manages to save Hope.
-According to Cable, the baby is a Messianic figure destined to save both mutant and humankind.
-The Purifiers and Bishop, however, recall a timeline in which Hope will become the mutant equivalent of the Antichrist, and kill a million humans in an instant.
+Cable rescues the child, claiming she will be a Messianic figure destined to save both mutant and humankind.
+The Purifiers and Bishop, however, recall a timeline in which Hope will become the mutant equivalent of the Antichrist and kill a million humans in an instant.
 This event, known as the "Six Second War", will turn humanity against mutants once again and lead into a new era of mutant persecution, creating the dark timeline into which Bishop is born.

-Later, the baby is kidnapped by the Marauders and delivered to the mutant Mystique, disguised as Mister Sinister.
-Mystique makes the baby touch the comatose Rogue with the intention of waking her from her coma.
-Gambit intervenes and takes Hope.
-Gambit is amazed to find not only is the baby unharmed, but also Rogue has been awakened from her coma.
-After a battle between the Marauders, the X-Men and Predator X, Cyclops decides the baby would be better off with Cable, and allows him to take her to the future.
+After a battle between the Marauders, the X-Men, and Predator X, Cyclops decides the baby would be better off with Cable and allows him to take her to the future.
 However, an adamant Bishop decides to track Cable and the baby through time to kill her.

+Cable takes the girl to the secluded safe haven of New Liberty in the future, where he marries a woman named Hope.
+Finding peace there, he raises her with Hope until she is seven years old.
+After Hope is killed, Cable names the girl Hope after her.

-Panel from X-Force/Cable: Messiah War #1 (March 2009).
+Panel from X-Force/Cable: Messiah War #1 (March 2009), featuring Hope Summers as a child.